fataneh7357/Quantum-Assisted-PINN-PDE-Solver/README.md

 > **How does the introduction of a variational quantum layer change the learning process of a Physics-Informed Neural Network?**

 The results are used to identify the **benefits, limitations, and problem-dependent design principles** of QAPINNs.

+## References

+1. Z. Hu, A. D. Jagtap, G. E. Karniadakis, and K. Kawaguchi, "When Do Extended Physics-Informed Neural Networks (XPINNs) Improve Generalization?"
+   *SIAM Journal on Scientific Computing*, 44(5), A3158–A3182, 2022.

+2. M. Raissi, P. Perdikaris, and G. E. Karniadakis, "Physics-informed deep learning (Part I): Data-driven solutions of nonlinear partial differential equations," 2017.

+3. J. Shah, R. Lineswala, and A. Chopra,
+   "Benchmarking Quantum-Assisted PINN (QA-PINN) for Computational Fluid Dynamics," *2024 IEEE International Conference on Quantum Computing and Engineering (QCE)*, pp. 1707–1712, 2024.

+4. "Effect of Data Encoding on the Expressive Power of Variational Quantum-Machine-Learning Models," *Physical Review A*.